graphql/graphiql/packages/monaco-graphql/README.md

 You can add any `LanguageServiceConfig` ([typedoc](https://graphiql-test.netlify.app/typedoc/modules/graphql_language_service.html#graphqllanguageconfig-1)) configuration options you like here to `languageConfig` as below.

-This is because we can't pass non-static configuration to the existing worker programatically, so you must import these and build the worker custom with those functions.
-Part of the (worthwile) cost of crossing runtimes!
+This is because we can't pass non-static configuration to the existing worker programmatically, so you must import these and build the worker custom with those functions.
+Part of the (worthwhile) cost of crossing runtimes!

 you'll want to create your own `mygraphql.worker.ts` file, and add your custom config such as `schemaLoader` to `createData`: